Days of the New (1997 album): Promotion

 Shortly after releasing the album, the band went on tour with Metallica and Jerry Cantrell in 1998.
 Internal problems became publicly evident, however, and soon after concluding the tour, the band split up.
 Todd Whitener, Matt Taul and Jesse Vest would go on to form Tantric while Meeks formed a new band under the Days of the New name.

 Critical reception

 Reviewing for The Village Voice in December 1997, Robert Christgau was unenthusiastic about the album: "As marketing, pure genius.
 Looks like alt-country, no electric guitars even, yet is actually America's answer to Silverchair.
 And hey, it's sincere—17-year-old heartland frontman Travis Meeks really is depressed, really has immersed in Soundgarden, really does think it's deep to hook your single to the all-purpose trope 'abuse.'
 This is why grownups need Hanson.
 It's also why they need Radish."

 Stephen Thomas Earliwine was more complimentary, giving the album three out of five stars.
 He said Meeks's vocals and lyrics were occasionally disappointing, but the album's stronger moments "prove that teenagers can rock as hard, and with as much purpose, as adults."
+Mike Peake of Kerrang!, who gave the album four stars out of five, stated that "the sheer songwriting class, production and the obvious musical savvy of the band makes [Days of the New] one of the most appealing and powerful debut albums for some time."